beautiful-numbers/lehmer-lean/README.md

 AXLE does not replace the paper, Lean’s kernel, the main Lean formalization, or human mathematical review.
 It adds another machine-checkable audit trail for selected formal artifacts.

+## Build

+Standard build commands include:

+- `lake build`
+- `lake build Lehmer.Audit.CaseAClosure`
+- `lake build Lehmer.Audit.NonSaturatedCaseBClosure`
+- `lake build Lehmer.Audit.CaseBGatePassClosure`
+- `lake build Lehmer.Audit.CaseBGateFailClosure`
+- `lake build Lehmer.Audit.CaseBClosure`
+- `lake build Lehmer.Audit.CaseCClosure`
+- `lake build Lehmer.Audit.PierreDeFermat`

+On Windows PowerShell, if `lake` is not available on your `PATH`, use:

+`& "$env:USERPROFILE\.elan\bin\lake.exe" build Lehmer.Audit.PierreDeFermat`

+A targeted build checks the selected module and its dependencies.
+A full repository check should use:

+`lake build`

+A meaningful Lean review should also inspect the exact final statements and run axiom checks on the relevant exported theorems.

-## Correct review procedure
+## Review procedure

 A reliable review should:

 1. Read the paper’s proof claim and global split.
 2. Identify the current Lean range taxonomy in `GlobalSplit.lean`.
+3. Identify the terminal interface actually used.
-3. Follow the branch/range objectives, not isolated files.
+4. Follow the branch/range objectives, not isolated files.
-4. Check how small pivot, Case B, intermediate, and Case C closures feed the relevant terminal interfaces.
+5. Check how small pivot, Case B, intermediate, and Case C closures feed the relevant terminal interfaces.
-5. Do not require a single bundled `PipelineBridgeData` instantiation unless the theorem index explicitly identifies such an endpoint.
-6. Check how the four range closures feed `PierreDeFermat.lean`.
+6. Check how the consumed range closures feed `PierreDeFermat.lean`.
-7. Run the usual Lean integrity checks: clean build, no `sorry`, no `admit`, no new axioms, and `#print axioms` on final exported statements.
+7. Run the usual Lean integrity checks: clean build, no `sorry`, no `admit`, no new axioms, and axiom checks on final exported statements.
 8. Compare the Lean definitions with the paper definitions.
 9. Check AXLE certificates relative to the artifacts they certify.